gauravvij/Github-issue-Analyzer-Optimisation/blog.md

 RETURN count(i)
 ```

-The query was valid, but lowercase `open` matched nothing.
-The database returned zero rows, and the agent converted that empty result into a confident claim that no open issues existed.
+The query was valid, but lowercase `open` matched no issue nodes.
+An aggregate count query still returns a row; its count was zero.
+The agent turned that zero into a confident claim that no open issues existed.

-The first change replaced a permissive instruction:
+The campaign first added a defensive instruction:

 ```diff
 - If a query returns no results, say so honestly.